sandeepshavukari/sandeepshavukari/README.md

 ---

 ### 🚀 About Me

-- 🔭 Currently working on **Voice2Govt** – A citizen-government interaction platform.
+I'm **Shavukari Sandeep**, a dedicated Full-Stack Developer always eager to build impactful applications.
+My passion lies in crafting seamless user experiences and robust backend systems.

+* 🔭 Currently, I'm focused on developing **Voice2Govt**, an innovative platform designed to improve citizen-government interactions.
-- 🌱 Learning **Spring Boot & Microservices** to enhance backend expertise.
+* 🌱 I'm continuously expanding my expertise by diving deep into **Spring Boot & Microservices** to build scalable and resilient backend solutions.
-- 👨‍💻 All of my projects are available at [My Portfolio](https://sandeep-portfolio-six.vercel.app/).
+* 👨‍💻 You can explore all my projects and contributions on [My Portfolio](https://sandeep-portfolio-six.vercel.app/).
-- 📫 Reach me at **sandy20499@gmail.com** or connect on [LinkedIn](https://linkedin.com/in/shavukari-sandeep).
+* 📫 Feel free to reach out to me at **sandy20499@gmail.com** or connect with me on [LinkedIn](https://linkedin.com/in/shavukari-sandeep).
-- ⚡ Fun fact: I love solving DSA problems and building interactive web apps!
+* ⚡ Fun fact: When I'm not coding, you'll often find me tackling **DSA problems** or brainstorming ideas for the next interactive web app!

 ---

 ### 🛠️ Tech Stack

+I leverage a diverse set of technologies to bring my ideas to life.

 #### **Languages**
 ![Java](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=openjdk&logoColor=white)
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)